AdenKoperczak/grib2pf/README.md

 }
 ```

-This basic setup will make a update the placefile every minute.
-Updating the
+This basic setup will update the placefile every minute.
+Updating the placefile
-placefile is somewhat slow, and the MRMS data is only updated every minute (I
+is somewhat slow, and the MRMS data is only updated every minute (I think), so
-think), so this is often enough.
-In order to stop it use press CTRL-C in the
+this is should be enough.
+In order to stop it use press CTRL-C in the terminal
-terminal it launches.
+it launches.

 You can create multiple setting files, and run them concurrently.